buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Treasure Category**: None |
 | **Description** |

 Black puddings are the scavengers of the underground world, constantly searching for food.
-They can sense organic or metallic bodies within 60 feet and instinctively attack such objects or beings until they dissolve them, or until the ooze is killed.
+They can sense organic or metallic bodies within 60 meters and instinctively attack such objects or beings until they dissolve them, or until the ooze is killed.
 A black pudding reproduces by breaking off a piece of its body and forming a smaller new pudding that reaches adulthood within a month.
 Some of the more intelligent creatures in the underground world use black puddings for natural garbage disposal, creating stone cavities designed to house the pudding, and then throwing in organic waste or enemies.

 ### Blue Dragon Wyrmling